jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 > The Scrum framework, as outlined herein, is immutable.
 While implementing only parts of Scrum is possible, the result is not Scrum.
 Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices.

-**It doesn't care if the result isn't Scrum because the goal isn't the process.
-The goal is building better software**

 The Scrum Guide also sets a role to guaranty that the methodology is applied like the guide says: